pulumi/docs/content/events/launch-v2-seattle-2020-04-15/index.md

 ---
 # Name of the event.
 title: "Pulumi 2.0 Launch Party"
-subtitle: "Join us for tech talks, snacks and drinks in Seattle"
+subtitle: "Join us for tech talks, snacks, and drinks in Seattle"
 meta_desc: "Join us in celebration of our 2.0 launch!
 Meet new Infrastructure as Code enthusiasts and enjoy some drinks and snacks on us."

 # The layout of the landing page.